-9. Cooperation mechanisms
+a.
+Cooperation mechanisms

-Renewable Energy Directive introduces the possibility for optional use of cooperation mechanisms between Contracting Parties to facilitate cross-border support for renewable energy and to reach their 2020 renewable energy targets in the most cost-effective way.
+Directive 2009/28/EC introduces the possibility for optional use of cooperation mechanisms between Contracting Parties to facilitate cross-border support for renewable energy and to reach their 2020 renewable energy targets in the most cost-effective way.
 The creation of the regional electricity market with the implementation of the Third Energy Package generates opportunities for developing and supplying energy, including renewable energy, more efficiently and cheaply.